 The AML/CFT management mechanism and structure of E.SUN's subsidiaries are as follows:

 E.SUN continually realizes internal and external regulations and treats AML/CFT compliance tasks as its long-term mission; continues to promote matters for strengthening AML/CFT; benchmarks with international AML laws and regulations; review regularly on AML policies and procedures of domestic and overseas affiliates; refines due diligence customer review and control measures, and constantly develops global AML monitoring systems, all for the benefit of better AML/CFT in the overall financial environment.
-In terms of international regulatory trends, guidelines issued by organizations such as the Financial Action Task Force on Money Laundering (FATF) are closely followed, as well as international trends in money laundering, emerging technologies and frauds, covering environmental crime, medical crime, terrorism financing, arms proliferation, trade-based money laundering, digitalization, virtual currency, and dummy accounts, etc. E.SUN FHC complies with the regulations of competent authorities, and strengthens various AML/CFT mechanisms of its subsidiaries in line with FATF's "Forty Recommendations".
-The implemented AML/CFT management mechanisms can be divided into six dimensions, including policies and procedures, customer due diligence, watch list filtering, suspicious transaction reporting, technology application, and annual independent assessment, with specific actions and achievements illustrated as follows:
+In terms of international regulatory trends, guidelines issued by organizations such as the Financial Action Task Force on Money Laundering (FATF) are closely followed, as well as international trends in money laundering, emerging technologies and frauds, covering environmental crime,medical crime, terrorism financing, arms proliferation, trade-based money laundering, digitalization, virtual assets, and dummy accounts, etc. E.SUN FHC complies with the regulations of competent authorities, and strengthens various AML/CFT mechanisms of its subsidiaries in line with FATF's "Forty Recommendations".
+The implemented AML/CFT management mechanisms can be divided into six dimensions, including policies and procedures, customer due diligence, watch list filtering, suspicious transaction reporting, technology application, and annual independent assessment, with specific actions and achievements illustrated as follows.

 E.SUN's due diligence procedures are as follows:

-For establishing business relationship or providing new services, E.SUN conducts real-time checks on customer names and those of their associates, as well as daily batch scanning and name list updates.
+For establishing business relationship or providing new services, E.SUN conducts real-time checks on customer names and those of their associates, as well as daily batch screening and name list updates.
 When conducting specific transactions, the related parties, such as remitters and beneficiaries, are also checked.
 The lists adopted by E.SUN include, but are not limited to, the Taiwan Ministry of Justice (MOJ) Sanctions List, the United Nations Security Council (UNSC) Comprehensive Sanctions List, the U.S. Department of the Treasury's Office of Foreign Assets Control (OFAC) Specially Designated Nationals List (SDN-List), and lists published by the local regulatory authorities of overseas branches.
 In response to the recent international sanctions against Russia, subsidiary E.SUN Bank has announced relevant information on the official website, reminding customers to be cautious of whether their counter parties and goods are involved with sanctions regimes in order to ensure the transactions are clear of sanctions.

 To verify whether customers and the corresponding ultimate beneficial owner belong to PEP/RCA, identifications are conducted via IT systems with name list databases during specific events, including the establishment of business relationships, the addition of new relationships, regular reviews, and trigger event reviews.
 If confirmed as PEP/RCA, enhanced due diligence and strengthened transaction monitoring will be conducted.
 Verification on source of funds and wealth along with senior management approval are also required before proceeding.
 Moreover, high-risk PEP/RCA customers must undergo annual reviews, and related transactions will be subject to enhanced monitoring.

 In terms of suspicious transaction monitoring, E.SUN refers to typologies published by regulatory authorities, and conducts transaction monitoring for all transactions through system assistance and manual processes, covering customers, employees, and financial institutions involved with E.SUN.
 Alerts generated by the system are investigated by dedicated personnel to verify the reasonableness of customer occupation/industry, source of funds, purposes of transactions, and whether transaction activities are consistent with past patterns, while also retaining investigation records.
-Suspicious transactions discovered by branch staffs and relevant information are reported to dedicated units via internal reporting mechanism, and further investigations will be conducted by dedicated personnel.
+Suspicious transactions discovered by branch staffs and relevant information are reported to dedicated units via internal reporting mechanism, and further investigations will be conducted by dedicated personnel.If deemed suspicious, the transactions will be reported to the Financial Intelligence Center (FIU).
+The entire reporting processes are conducted through a dedicated computer with all portable devices blocked.
+All personnel in dedicated units are obliged to confidentiality agreements with a view to ensure reporting information cannot be leaked to unrelated third parties.
+In 2024, subsidiary E.SUN Bank has kicked-off the rebuild project on its transaction monitoring system with completion expected in 2025, in order to enhance its transaction monitoring and reporting mechanisms.

 E.SUN maintains records and files related to the implementation of AML/CFT, as well as records and vouchers of customer transactions, for at least five years after the end of customer business relationships or temporary transactions.
 This is done to facilitate future inspections and inquiries, and to provide evidence of efforts in AML/CFT.